SOLEGUIDE

 Who's Behind SoleGuide

-SoleGuide is run by Mike Fraser, a trained pedorthist specialising in foot orthoses and therapeutic footwear fitting.
-Mike previously owned and operated a shoe store in London, where he gained hands-on experience helping customers find footwear compatible with orthotics, wide fittings, and complex foot conditions.
+I'm Mike Fraser, a trained pedorthist specialising in foot orthoses and therapeutic footwear.
+I used to own a shoe store in London, where most of my day was spent helping people find shoes that actually worked with their orthotics, wide fittings, or tricky foot conditions.

 Mike Fraser scanning a customer's foot for orthotic fitting